andhyalv/MetroInkScoreboardProject/README.md

 ```pip install -r requirements.txt```
 ```pip3 install flask paramiko scp opencv-python numpy```

-6. Edit the Pi script (main.py) to set the Windows IP, username, and destination folder for screenshots: If not already done.
+6. Edit the config.json example file to set the Windows IP, username, and destination folder for screenshots and set it to config.json If not already done.
 7. change the config.json script to match the id's of this station.